kb:open_source

 Snippet from Wikipedia: Open source

 Open source promotes universal access via an open-source or free license to a product's design or blueprint, and universal redistribution of that design or blueprint.
-Before the phrase open source became widely adopted, developers and producers used a variety of other terms.
+Before the phrase open source became widely adopted, developers and producers used a variety of other terms, such as free software, shareware, and public domain software.
 Open source gained hold with the rise of the Internet.
 The open-source software movement arose to clarify copyright, licensing, domain, and consumer issues.

 Generally, open source refers to a computer program in which the source code is available to the general public for use or modification from its original design.
 Code is released under the terms of a software license.
 Depending on the license terms, others may then download, modify, and publish their version (fork) back to the community.
 Many large formal institutions have sprung up to support the development of the open-source movement, including the Apache Software Foundation, which supports community projects such as the open-source framework Apache Hadoop and the open-source HTTP server Apache HTTP.